(F.E. Schulze, 1874) Zlatogursky, 2018

 - scales spindle-shaped, up to 8–30 µm long

 - scales hollow, tapered to the ends, centrally with a 1.2 um wide suture

 - nucleus in eccentric position

 Raphidocystis pallida is described as a very common heliozoan, but I could find this species only a few times.
 I documented a finding in July 2000 in Ulmisried (s. fig. 1 a-c) and my last finding in September 2019 in the Mühlweiher Litzelstetten (s. figs. 2-5).
 Raphidocystis pallida is very easy to identify by the large, coarse scales, which are spindle-shaped and surround the cell in a thick layer.
 The scales are shaped like a rolled up sheet of paper.
 A suture is visible in the center, which looks like a slit in DIC (s. fig. 5).
 The species belongs to the centroheliozoa and therefore has a centroplast (s. fig. 4), which organizes the structure of the axopodia from microtubules.

-More images and information of Raphidocystis pallida: Ferry Siemensma – Microworld – Raphidocystis pallida
+More images and information about Raphidocystis pallida: Ferry Siemensma – Microworld – Raphidocystis pallida

 Fig. 1 a-b: Raphidocystis pallida.
 D = 98 µm (with layer of scales).
 Two focal planes of a specimen attached to detritus.
 Obj.
 40 X.